Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

-In Figure \ref{fig:gouldbelt}, we plot the locations of all \gdr{3} events together with 343~candidate microlensing events identified by the Gaia Science Alerts (GSA) \citep{Hodgkin2021} in years 2016-2021.
+In Figure \ref{fig:gouldbelt}, we plot the locations of all \gdr{3} events together with 343~candidate microlensing events identified by GSA \citep{Hodgkin2021} in the years 2016-2021.
 There were only seven events in common between \gdr{3} and GSA (listed in Sample~B description).
-In Figure \ref{fig:gouldbelt}, we emphasised those of GSA candidates, which were brighter at the baseline than \gmag$=17$ mag.
-The red lines mark the $\pm$5\deg of the Galactic Plane, while the blue lines mark roughly the extend of the Gould Belt, a great circle on the sky drawn by an over-density of young stars and active stellar formation regions\citep{1987Taylor, 2009Bekki}.
-We note that the distribution of microlensing events in the Southern hemisphere shows a possible over-density which coincides with the Gould Belt.
-This could suggest that at least some of the events in those parts of the sky could be due to lenses originating from the enhanced stellar density in the Belt, with sources from the background Galactic Disk.
+In Figure \ref{fig:gouldbelt}, we emphasise those of GSA candidates, which are brighter at the baseline than \gmag$=17$ mag.
+The red lines mark the $\pm$5\deg from the Galactic plane, while the blue lines roughly mark the extent of the Gould Belt, a great circle on the sky drawn by an over-density of young stars and active star formation regions \citep{1987Taylor, 2009Bekki}.
+We note that the distribution of microlensing events in the southern hemisphere shows a possible over-density that coincides with the Gould Belt.
+This could suggest that at least some of the events in those parts of the sky could be due to lenses originating from the enhanced stellar density in the Belt, with sources from the background Galactic disc.

-We found no events in or near the Magellanic Clouds.
-Despite first claims of excess of events and their possible origin in low-mass halo dark matter compact objects \citep{1997Alcock, 2000Alcock, 2005Bennett}, the event rate in that direction has now been established to be very low and consistent with events caused by the lenses from within the Clouds \citep{1994Sahu, 2007Tisserand, 2011bWyrzykowski}.
+We find no events in or near the Magellanic Clouds.
+Despite initial claims of an excess of events and their possible origin in low-mass halo, dark-matter compact objects \citep{1997Alcock, 2000Alcock, 2005Bennett}, the event rate in that direction has now been established to be very low and consistent with events caused by the lenses from within the Clouds \citep{1994Sahu, 2007Tisserand, 2011bWyrzykowski}.